Toshiko Ueda: Early life (1917–1934)

 Toshiko Ueda was born on August 14, 1917, in Tokyo City.
-She moved with her parents to Harbin, Manchuria (located in present day China) several days after her birth, where her father worked as a businessman for the South Manchuria Railway Company.
+She moved with her parents to Harbin, Manchuria (located in present day China), several days after her birth, where her father worked as a businessman for the South Manchuria Railway Company.
 Ueda grew up in Harbin, where she lived with her parents, an older sister, a younger brother, and a servant, and learned to speak both Japanese and Chinese.
 When Ueda finished elementary school in 1929, she returned to Tokyo to study at the Shoei Girls' Junior and Senior High School.
-While attending school in Tokyo, Ueda discovered the manga series Poku-chan (ポクちゃん) by Katsuji Matsumoto in the manga magazine Shōjo Gahō, which inspired her to become a manga artist.
+While attending school in Tokyo, Ueda discovered the manga series (ポクちゃん, Poku-chan) by Katsuji Matsumoto in the manga magazine Shōjo Gahō, which inspired her to become a manga artist.
 At the time, manga artistry was a male-dominated profession; it was thus an unusual career for a woman to pursue, and one that Ueda's father did not approve of.